-Therefore, we analyze and compare the robustness against different types of logs of LogPTR with that of the baselines, as shown in \figurename~\ref{fig:robust}.

-From the results, we can see that LogPTR outperforms the baselines in terms of robustness across different log types.
+Therefore, we analyze and compare the robustness of LogPTR and baselines against different types of logs.
+The results are shown in \figurename~\ref{fig:robust}.
+From the results, we can see that LogPTR outperforms baselines in terms of robustness across different log types.
 Existing methods require different regular expressions for pre-processing and different hyper-parameter values, which involve domain-specific knowledge and labor-intensive model tuning.
 Thus, they perform inconsistently on different datasets.
 In contrast, LogPTR does not require manually defining regular expressions and achieves the smallest variance over different datasets.
-Moreover, LogPTR uses the same set of hyper-parameter values in the training phase and does not require re-adjustment for each dataset.
+Moreover, LogPTR uses the same set of hyperparameter values in the training phase and does not require re-adjustment for each dataset.
 Overall, the experimental results confirm that LogPTR is robust and can be applied to different log datasets with low effort.